HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 But notice:

-In this the children of God are manifest, and the children of the devil: whoever doeth not righteousness is not of God, neither he that loveth not his brother.
+In this the children of God and the children of the devil are manifest: Whoever does not practice righteousness is not of God, nor is he who does not love his brother.
 (I John 3:10)

 The passage just quoted (above) is important because it provides a method of testing the genuineness of Christian experience.
 It is neither a profession of belief nor some kind of religious behavior that enables us to discriminate between Christians and non-Christians.
 The test of Christian experience is whether the Holy Spirit is bearing the fruit of godliness in the individual.